dehe1011/QuantumDNA/README.md

 ## Documentation

 The documentation for the [latest release](https://quantumdna.readthedocs.io/en/latest/) is available for reading on Read The Docs.
+The [package website](https://dehe1011.github.io/QuantumDNA/) contains general information about the project and planned future developments.

 ### Example Program